 Here, homey Italian-influenced dishes are turned out with a mix of honed skill and splashes of inspiration.
 Chunks of gooey burrata are dolloped into a cool, creamy, featherlight cucumber soup on a hot summer night.
 Snail-shaped Lumache pasta is doused in a Bolognese rendered spicy with Korean gochujang.
 A sweet crostata, stuffed with whatever’s ripe and in season, sends fresh-baked-pie aromas wafting through the dining room.

-Behind the marble bar, bar manager Josh Cole shakes up some of the city’s best cocktails, from the black olive-laced In Other Words to the Pepe di Rosa, a Bee’s Knees variant inspired by pink peppercorn fettucine alfredo.
+From behind the marble bar come some of the city’s best cocktails, from the squash and cognac-laced Ichabod to the Casper, which blends hazelnut orgeat with rose and nutmeg.
 Meanwhile, general manager and wine director Lauren Hayes curates a tight list of natural wines guaranteed to guide you to a new favorite.

 From aperitivo to passito, expect a series of revelations in this neighborhood gem, all presented with the right blend of attention to detail and effortless flair.
 You’re in good hands.